smartdevicelink/sdl_evolution/proposals/NNNN-Function-to-control-the-priority-of-audio-and-video-when-switching-between-apps.md

 | App2 STREAMABLE | STREAMABLE Status of App2 it is launched | NOT_STREAMABLE=0;<br>STREAMABLE=1; |

 Note:
-There are a total of 25 patterns of app combinations (App1 with 5 types x App2 with 5 types) by types.
+There are a total of 25 patterns of app combinations (App1 with 5 types x App2 with 5 types) by type.

 The SDL specifications for the status transition are below.
 If OEMs define customized status transition rule, it is necessary to follow the rules below.